Operator Learning for Robust Stabilization of Linear Markov-Jumping Hyperbolic PDEs: Introduction

 Backstepping control for PDEs was first proposed in~\cite{krstic2008boundary} with full-stated feedback control laws and output-feedback control laws.
-Vazquez~\cite{vazquez2011backstepping} proposed a boundary controller for a $2\times 2$ hyperbolic system and the well-posedness of the kernel equations used for backstepping transformation was proved.
+Vazquez et al.~\cite{vazquez2011backstepping} proposed a boundary controller for a $2\times 2$ hyperbolic system and the well-posedness of the kernel equations used for backstepping transformation was proved.
 Stabilization of higher-order hyperbolic PDE systems, such as the $n + 1$ system and the $n + m$ system, was solved in~\cite{hu2015control,di2013stabilization}.

-Taking into account small delays and uncertainties (disturbances and noise), robust controllers using backstepping were designed to regulate the system~\cite{auriol2020robust,auriol2018delay}.
-The delays in the system can also be transformed into coupled PDE-ODE systems and then apply the backstepping method to control delayed PDE systems~\cite{krstic2008backstepping}.
-To deal with the uncertainties of the in-domain and boundary parameters, Anfinsen~\cite{anfinsen2019adaptive} designed adaptive control law for stabilization of the hyperbolic PDEs.
-Other methods combined with backstepping to achieve different control goals of PDEs have also been developed in recent years~\cite{espitia2016event,auriol2016minimum,qi2022delay,bekiaris2020pde}.
+The reader is referred to~\cite{vazquez2024backstepping} for a survey on backstepping.
 Recently, the mean-square exponential stabilization of coupled hyperbolic systems with random parameters was addressed in~\cite{auriol2023mean}.
 More precisely, it was shown through a Lyapunov analysis, that a nominal backstepping controller was robust to random system parameter perturbations, provided the nominal parameters are sufficiently close to the stochastic ones on average.

-With applications in traffic congestion problem, Yu~\cite{yu2019traffic} first applied the backstepping control method for the Aw–Rascle–Zhang(ARZ) traffic model of the hyperbolic PDE type~\cite{aw2000resurrection,zhang2002non} and then extended the result to two-class traffic, two-lane traffic, and cascaded traffic control~\cite{yu2022traffic}.
+With applications in traffic congestion problem, Yu et al. first applied the backstepping control method for the Aw–Rascle–Zhang~(ARZ) traffic model of the hyperbolic PDE type~\cite{aw2000resurrection,zhang2002non} and then extended the result to two-class traffic, two-lane traffic, and cascaded traffic control~\cite{yu2022traffic}.
 However, the aforementioned backstepping design for hyperbolic PDEs needs to take a backstepping transformation and solve kernel equations(another PDE) that are induced by the backstepping transformation.
-Solving kernel equations is time-consuming and requires an intensive depth of expertise in the PDE field. {Although an explicit solution can be obtained using the power series~\cite{vazquez2014marcum,vazquez2023power}, it needs to define appropriate power series and prove their convergence for the exact kernels.
-It may cause higher computational burden.}
+Solving kernel equations is time-consuming and requires an intensive depth of expertise in the PDE field.
+Although an explicit solution can be obtained using the power series~\cite{vazquez2014marcum,vazquez2023power}, it needs to define appropriate power series and prove their convergence for the exact kernels.
+It may cause higher computational burden.